 Your learning experience will consist of tools and frameworks delivered via video lectures, live webinars, real world examples and downloadable content.
 You will put your learning into action through weekly activities, customized assignments and quizzes, discussion boards, and faculty engagement.
 The program culminates with a capstone project, bringing together all of the key concepts from the program.

 What is the program format?

-The program consists of 18 modules delivered over 18 weeks online.
-Learners can expect to dedicate 15-20 hours per week to watch videos, complete assignments and participate in discussions.
+The program consists of 18 modules delivered over 28 weeks.
+Learners can expect to dedicate 10-12 hours per week to watch videos, complete assignments and participate in discussions.
 Each module is opened weekly, allowing a flexible but structured approach to learning, with quizzes/assessments delivered at the module’s conclusion.
 Learners may choose to engage with the program module all in one sitting or in smaller segments of time throughout the week.